Childhood obesity in Australia: Dieting

-In Australia, the “2 Fruit and 5 Veg” campaign is advertised to educate and encourage young children and adults of the necessary nutrients that are needed in a daily diet.
+In Australia, the "2 Fruit and 5 Veg" campaign is advertised to educate and encourage young children and adults of the necessary nutrients that are needed in a daily diet.
 For adults who are entirely responsible for the foods that their children consume, it is important that they are aware of the key strategies of a healthy regime.
 Adults should provide their children with a moderate to low fat diet by limiting the amount of energy dense meals they feed them, reiterate the importance of eating breakfast and encourage children to eat their vegetables.
 For young adolescents who have a BMI percentile of 80 or above, there are certain weight loss programs available that offer services specified in dietary advice and fitness coaching.

 It is also imperative that parents and guardians are well informed regarding healthy eating for their children.
 Developing strategies on how to encourage their children to eat more healthy foods and grasping the knowledge on how to distinguish between high and low calorie based pre-packaged snacks is crucial.

 The food industry also plays a huge part in promoting healthy foods as management from a dietary point of view.
 Methods include making wholesome foods widely available and affordable for their customers.
 Closely monitoring and managing the amount of fat, sugar and salt content that is in the foods that are sold is also important.

 Physical exercise

 Physical exercise, in order for a child to maintain a healthy lifestyle, must be considered a fundamental aspect of their daily regime.
 The environment including both school and local neighbourhoods where children grow up are an important stimulus of physical activity.
 Sporting facilities, playgrounds and bike tracks are all encouraging features that influence the length of time a day that a child is physically active.
-The “Healthy Together Victoria” campaign run by St Pauls Primary in Mildura is a state government funded program that, according to World Health Organisation worker Timthoy Armstrong, is recognised worldwide with New Zealand, the United Kingdom and Canada all participating in similar exercises.
+The "Healthy Together Victoria" campaign run by St Pauls Primary in Mildura is a state government funded program that, according to World Health Organization worker Timothy Armstrong, is recognised worldwide with New Zealand, the United Kingdom and Canada all participating in similar exercises.
 The program in Victoria focuses on the health of its students by walking laps every morning and encouraging children to attend the healthy breakfast following, three times a week.

-Another campaign that is run in Australia to educate and encourage individuals to regularly exercise is the “Find 30” initiative.
-Initially developed in 2008, the “find 30 every day” campaign encourages Australian candidates to participate in at least thirty minutes of moderate-intense physical activity as a bench mark for maintaining a healthy lifestyle.
+Another campaign that is run in Australia to educate and encourage individuals to regularly exercise is the "Find 30" initiative.
+Initially developed in 2008, the "find 30 every day" campaign encourages Australian candidates to participate in at least thirty minutes of moderate-intense physical activity as a bench mark for maintaining a healthy lifestyle.